Three Types of Couple Relationships

-Valentine’s day has just been and gone and I hope it was a nice day for you loved up couples out there.
+Valentine’s Day has just been and gone, and I hope it was a nice day for you loved-up couples out there.
 Unfortunately, the couples that I see are not in a great place as a couple.
 Instead of sharing love and affection, they may share harsh and painful words or there is no communication, their way of connecting is via confrontation, aggression creating negative energy.
-You may be thinking that I am being a negative Nelly and that may be the case if you are in the top few % who are leading a functional and happy relationship with your intimate partner.
-But as a couples/relationship expert, unfortunately, I know that this is not the case for the majority of couples.
+You may be thinking that I am being a negative Nelly, and that may be the case if you are in the top few % leading a functional and happy relationship with your intimate partner.
+However, as a couples/relationship expert, unfortunately, I know this is not the case for most couples.

-Even though I have placed these types of relationships into categories, I will always assess a couple on their relationship and meet them where they are at.
-Even though there are many similar experiences between couples their journey has been their journey alone and I will always meet them where they are at and what their needs are.
+Even though I have categorised these types of relationships, I will always assess a couple’s relationship and meet them where they are.
+Although couples may have had many similar experiences, their journey has been alone, and I will always meet them where they are and their needs.

-There are clients that I won’t work with, but not many.
-But a definite criteria that are required for me to agree to work with you is that you are wanting to create change within yourself.
-Being able to take responsibility for the part that you have played in the breakdown of the relationship.
-As the saying goes “it takes two to tango”
+There are clients I won’t work with, but not many.
+A definite criterion for me to agree to work with you is that you want to create change within yourself and be able to take responsibility for the part you played in the relationship breakdown.
+As the saying goes, “It takes two to tango.”

 Let’s look at the different types of couples.

 The happy and satisfied couple.
-They don’t argue (mostly) they communicate and express their needs in an effective way, they are heard and they come up with a plan to resolve any issues.
+They don’t argue (mostly).
+They communicate and express their needs effectively.
+They are heard, and they devise a plan to resolve any issues.
 This couple knows how to speak the same language.
 They know how to listen and can make compromises

 This couple is in the minority.